neurodata/treeple/README.md

     conda install -c conda-forge joblib threadpoolctl pytest compilers llvm-openmp

     # make sure we have our fork of scikit-learn
-    pip install scikit-learn@git+https://git@github.com/neurodata/scikit-learn.git@tree-featuresv2
+    pip install scikit-learn@git+https://git@github.com/neurodata/scikit-learn.git@fork

+After you have installed the relevant dependencies and also installed the scikit-learn fork, you can build the package locally.
 We use the ``dev.py`` CLI to abstract away build details:

     # run the build using Meson/Ninja
     ./dev.py build

     # you can run the following command to see what other options there are
     ./dev.py --help
     ./dev.py build --help

     # For example, you might want to start from a clean build
     ./dev.py build --clean

     # or build in parallel for faster builds
     ./dev.py build -j 2

     # you will need to double check the build-install has the proper path
     # this might be different from machine to machine